Why is the boiling point of ammonia, NH3, higher then that of phosphine, PH3?

 Hydrogen bonding is one of the stronger intermolecular forces.
 These forces are present in any molecules that have NH, FH, or OH.
 Therefore, when looking at the two formulas, NH3 and PH3, we can notice that ammonia possesses Hydrogen bonding while phosphine does now.
 Phosphine has dipole-dipole forces since it is a polar molecule.
 Because Hydrogen bonding is stronger, NH3 has stronger intermolecular forces and therefore a higher boiling point.

-To prepare for Chemistry portion of the MCAT, contact us here, and speak today with amazing Chemistry and MCAT tutors in NYC or online.
+To prepare for Chemistry portion of the MCAT, contact us here, and speak today with amazing Chemistry and MCAT tutors in Washington DC, NYC or online.